mrichar1/jsonapi-vuex/README.md

 ### `normToStore`

-Convert a restructured object to it's `store` form.
+Convert a restructured object to its `store` form.

 ## Configuration